tvdboom/ATOM/docs_sources/user_guide/data_cleaning.md

 accessed from atom through the [scale][atomclassifier-scale] method.

 !!! info
     All strategies can utilize GPU speed-up.
-Click [here][gpu-acceleration] for further information about GPU implementation.
+Click [here][estimator-acceleration] for further information about GPU acceleration.